NREL/EnergyPlus/design/FY2021/NFP-Spaces.md

  * Surface - A geometric plane which is attached to a Space.
    * A Surface can be opaque, transparent, or an air boundary.
    * Each Surface belongs to one Space.
+   * Inter-Space Surfaces (adjacent to another Space) are modeled the same as current inter-Zone surfaces (two linked surfaces).
+   * Inter-Space surfaces connecting spaces that are part of the same Zone will see the same air temperature but may be in different enclosures.
+If they connect spaces that are in different Zones, then they will see different air temperatures as well.
+   * Air boundary surfaces will combine one or more spaces into an enclosure.

  * Space - A collection of one or more Surfaces and internal gains.
    * Each Space belongs to one Zone (explicitly user-assigned).